-- Assistance with accessing emergency rape crisis treatment and emergency medical services, including accompanying the individual to the hospital, working with police, etc. - Support throughout the College Title IX process and/or the criminal justice process - Assistance in coordinating academic concerns, such as missed classes, assignments, or change of class section - Assistance in contacting community resources, such as rape crisis centers or support groups - General support and assistance as needed he College is committed to protecting the privacy of all individuals involved in the investigation and resolution of a report under these Procedures.
-The College also is committed to providing assistance to help students, employees, and third parties make informed choices.
-With respect to any report under this Policy, the College will make reasonable efforts to protect the privacy of participants, in accordance with applicable state and federal law, while balancing the need to gather information to assess the report and to take steps to eliminate conduct that violates this Policy, prevent its recurrence, and remedy its effects.
+- Assistance with accessing emergency rape crisis treatment and emergency medical services, including accompanying the individual to the hospital, working with police, etc. - Support throughout the College Title IX process and/or the criminal justice process - Assistance in coordinating academic concerns, such as missed classes, assignments, or change of class section - Assistance in contacting community resources, such as rape crisis centers or support groups - General support and assistance as needed - While S.H.A.R.E.

-While S.H.A.R.E.
 Advisors are available to assist, it is always the choice of the complainant and respondent whether to utilize this support service.
 A S.H.A.R.E advisor is not the same as the party's advisor of choice ("Advisor"), and a S.H.A.R.E. advisor cannot serve in such a capacity as part of the process.
-A party may have both a S.H.A.R.E. advisor and an Advisor.
+A party may - have both a S.H.A.R.E. advisor and an Advisor.